Irina11-m/My-First-Repo/README_Manual_Testing_Jira_Aeries.md

 Testing Process:

-The following test conditions were found:
+The following test conditions have been set for testing the "Data Confirmation" form:

 Check that a Data Confirmation banner with a link to the Data Confirmation form shows up at the bottom of the page for a parent who has not completed the confirmation process
 Check that the Data Confirmation banner is no longer displayed for parents who have completed the Data Confirmation process Check that the Data Confirmation form is read-only after the confirmation process has been completed